vitessio/website/README.md

 ## Link checking

 You can check the site's internal links by running `make check-internal-links` and all links—internal *and* external—by running `make check-all-links`.

+## CSS/SASS

+The Vitess website uses [Bulma](https://bulma.io/), a CSS (and SASS) framework that provides all kinds of variables, utilities, and components.

+**⚠ If you are running Hugo locally and your .sass file changes are not getting picked up:** make sure you have [installed the "extended" version](https://gohugo.io/getting-started/installing/) of the `hugo` binary.